elcorto/unfish/README.rst

 Next, a calibration run will calculate correction parameters (camera matrix and lens model coefficients, written to ``./unfish_data/``).
 Finally, you apply the correction to all affected images.
+Corrected images are written to ``./corrected_images``.

 We found that it is a very good idea to scale down the chessboard calibration images first.
 That makes the calibration part *a lot* faster (else the code which searches for chessboard corners will run forever).

 Here is what you need to do, using a 9x6 chessboard.